This article contains affiliate links, and we get referral commission at no additional cost to you.

 I have stepped over $100/month mark approximately 3-4 months in, then it slowed down due to commission structure changes.
 I kept on creating content, and pages started ranking in Google.

-How to start making money by promoting your AliExpress Affiliate links?
+How to start making money with AliExpress Affiliate Program?

 You can promote your links in a variety of ways – through your own blog, YouTube channel and other forms of social media.

-Spamming them is never a good option.
-It might get you money at first, but it is not sustainable, and your account might get banned.
+Spamming is never a good option.
+It might get you money at first, but it is not sustainable, and your account will get banned.
 Good things take time, and white-hat SEO is the right way to do it.

 To start a blog, you need a domain name and hosting.
 For domain names, there are too many options to choose from.
 I have used GoDaddy in the past, but switched to Ionos (previously 1and1) as their promo and regular rates are cheaper.